SouthCoast Lunacy in Banishing Plastic Bags [OPINION]

 I was especially incensed when I was carrying my bags from the store to the car, in the rain, watching the paper bags quickly getting soaked.
 When I took them out of my back hatch to my SUV, the soggy bag folded over like a – well, like a cheap paper bag – and a jar of pickles rolled out and broke on my driveway.
 Did they re-train the grocery packers for this?
 I don't think so.

 What is the goal here?
 Carbon footprint?
-Do you have stock in paper?
-Like to see groceries fall out for the comic video opportunities?
+Do you have stock in paper mills?
+Maybe you like to see groceries fall out for the comic video opportunities?
 I am not impressed with the research the town put into this.

 Now, the New Bedford City Council is imposing the same nonsense.
 I hope you trip on your anti-vagabond spiked cobblestones.
-Use your brains, people. why invest so much energy into the appearance alone of using it?
+Use your brains, people.
+Why only invest so much energy into the appearance of using them?

 The paper bag is not better than the plastic one for environmental purposes.
 That's not an opinion, it's a fact.